cskonopka/twilio-flex-AzureIoT/README.md

 ## Workflow

-Flex -> Accept incoming SMS -> Twilio Studio HTTP POST -> Azure Function (Create Programmable Wireless Command in Node.js) -> Receive Command with Arduino MKR 1400 -> Blink LED
+*Flex -> Accept incoming SMS -> Twilio Studio HTTP POST -> Azure Function (Create Programmable Wireless Command in Node.js) -> Receive Command with Arduino MKR 1400 -> Blink on-board LED*

 ### Twilio Flex
 Flex agent receives a new SMS prompt and when a new chat starts an HTTP POST is routed in a Twilio Studio Flow.